PutnamBench: Evaluating Neural Theorem-Provers on the Putnam Mathematical Competition

 We present PutnamBench, a new multi-language benchmark for evaluating the ability of neural theorem-provers to solve competition mathematics problems.
 PutnamBench consists of 1692 hand-constructed formalizations of 640 theorems sourced from the William Lowell Putnam Mathematical Competition, the premier undergraduate-level mathematics competition in North America.
 All the problems have formalizations in Lean 4 and Isabelle; a substantial subset also has Coq formalizations.
 PutnamBench requires significant problem-solving ability and proficiency in a broad range of topics taught in undergraduate mathematics courses.
 We use PutnamBench to evaluate several established neural and symbolic theorem-provers.
 These approaches can only solve a handful of the PutnamBench problems, establishing the benchmark as a difficult open challenge for research on neural theorem-proving.
 PutnamBench is available at https://github.com/trishullab/PutnamBench.

 Recommended citation: George Tsoukalas, Jasper Lee, John Jennings, Jimmy Xin, Michelle Ding, Michael Jennings, Amitayush Thakur, and Swarat Chaudhuri.
-Putnambench: Evaluating neural theorem-provers on the putnam mathematical competition.
-In The Thirty-eighth Conference on Neural Information Processing Systems Datasets and Benchmarks Track, 2024a.
-URL https://arxiv.org/abs/2407.11214.
+PutnamBench: Evaluating Neural Theorem-Provers on the Putnam Mathematical Competition.
+In NeurIPS 2024 Datasets and Benchmarks Track, 2024.
+URL https://openreview.net/forum?id=ChKCF75Ocd.

 Download Paper